News from our company

 Show all news

 Do you use biocidal products containing ethanol (CAS No. 64-17-5)?
-If so, please pay close attention!
+If so, you should pay close attention!
 Biocidal products containing ethanol as an active substance currently benefit from national transitional measures that simplify the marketing process.
 In Germany, for example, such products can currently be marketed without authorisation.
-However, this situation could soon change.
+However, this situation may change in the future.
 The competent Greek authority has been evaluating ethanol for product types PT1, PT2 and PT4 for over 15 years.
 As a 'backlog dossier', it still falls under the transitional provisions of the old Biocidal Products Directive (BPD, Directive 98/8/EC).
-In October 2024, the BPC Human Health Working Group concluded that ethanol potentially exhibits carcinogenic and reprotoxic properties.
+In October 2024, the BPC Human Health Working Group reached the preliminary conclusion that ethanol exhibits potential carcinogenic and reprotoxic properties.
 This means that the active substance meets the ‘exclusion criteria’ of the Biocidal Products Regulation (BPR, Regulation (EU) No 528/2012) and is considered a candidate for substitution in accordance with Article 10(1).
 A public consultation was then launched.
 Public consultation and decision-making From 25 February to 28 April 2025, the European Chemicals Agency (ECHA) conducted a public consultation to gather information on possible alternatives to ethanol and any potential exemptions.
-In response to this call, the Agency received 365 submissions from industry, associations, and institutions.
-The BPC's opinion is expected at the end of November 2025.
-The decision on approval of ethanol by the Standing Committee on Biocidal Products, consisting of representatives from the Member States, is expected in spring 2026 at the earliest.
+In response to this call, the Agency received 356 submissions from industry, associations, and institutions.
+However, at the Biocidal Products Committee (BPC) meeting on 26 November 2025, no consensus could be reached on the potential hazards of ethanol and its alternatives.
+Apparently, concerns about the possible far-reaching consequences of a CMR classification and its proportionality were too great.
+From today's perspective, a final BPC opinion is not expected before May 2026.
+The Standing Committee on Biocidal Products, consisting of representatives from the member states, will then make the actual decision on the approval of ethanol.
+A concrete timetable for this is not yet available.
+We will continue to keep you informed of all relevant developments.
 What are your next steps?
 If the EU Commission approves ethanol for the relevant product types, a two-year transition period will begin.
-This means that, from today's perspective, manufacturers must submit their product dossiers to the ECHA by 2027/28 at the latest if they want to continue selling their products.
+From today's perspective, manufacturers would therefore be required to submit their product dossiers to the ECHA by 2028 at the earliest in order to maintain market access for their products.
 If you manufacture or sell ethanol-containing products and are unsure about the steps you need to take, Dr. Brill Regulatory Services can support you.
 We can help you to understand the regulatory requirements, evaluate options for action, and design the entire authorisation process for your affected products strategically and efficiently.
 We are planning to establish a consortium to coordinate the approval of ethanol-based disinfectants for use in the European healthcare sector.
 If you are interested, please feel free to contact us.
 Please click here to contact us directly.

 Efficacy tests Disinfectants according to DIN EN 14885 | Preservation load tests according to Pharm.
 Eur.
 5.1.
 3 USP, ISO 11930 | Efficacy tests antifouling products according to ASTM D3623-78a and ASTM D6990-20 | In vitro toxicity tests according to ISO 10993-5, ISO 10993-23 | Validation reprocessing medical devices according to ISO 17664-1 and -2 | Efficacy tests antimicrobial and antiviral surfaces and treated articles according to ISO 22196, ISO 21702, ISO 20743 and ISO 18846 | Efficacy tests biofilm removal according to ASTM E2532 (CDC Reactor), ASTM 2799-12 (MBEC), ISO 85583-5 (flexible endoscopes) and according to Stürmer et al. (wound) | Tests on the resistance of car air conditioning systems to biofilms | Material tests on biogenic sulfuric acid corrosion | Investigations on microbially influenced metal corrosion | Implementation of research projects | Efficacy tests of household hygiene products according to EN 17658 | Preparation of registration documents for biocidal products